Channel Islands (California)

 The Channel Islands (islas del Canal, Archipiélago del Norte) are an eight-island archipelago located within the Southern California Bight in the Pacific Ocean, off the coast of California.
+They define the Santa Barbara Channel between the islands and the California mainland.
 The four Northern Channel Islands are part of the Transverse Ranges geologic province, and the four Southern Channel Islands are part of the Peninsular Ranges province.
-Five of the islands are within the Channel Islands National Park, and the waters surrounding these islands make up Channel Islands National Marine Sanctuary.
+Five of the islands are within the Channel Islands National Park.
+The waters surrounding these islands make up Channel Islands National Marine Sanctuary.
 The Nature Conservancy was instrumental in establishing the Channel Islands National Marine Sanctuary.
-The islands were inhabited as early as 13,000 years ago, the earliest paleontological evidence of humans in North America.
-They are the easternmost islands in the Pacific Island group.

-The Chumash and Tongva Native Americans who lived later on the islands may be the descendants of the original inhabitants, but they were then displaced by Spaniards who used the islands for fishing and agriculture.
-The U.S. military uses the islands as training grounds, weapons test sites, and as a strategic defensive location.
+There is evidence that humans have lived on the Northern Channel Islands for thousands of years.
+Analysis of radiocarbon dating data indicates a continuous human presence starting between 8,000 and 11,000 years ago.
+The islands were inhabited primarily by two different Native American groups, the Chumash and the Tongva (Gabrieleño).
 The Channel Islands and the surrounding waters house a diverse ecosystem with many endemic species and subspecies.
-The islands harbor 150 unique species of plant.
+The islands harbor 150 unique species of plants.

+Two of the islands, San Clemente Island and San Nicolas Island, are used by the United States Navy as training grounds, weapons test sites, and strategic defensive locations.